 Lantana Plants Verbena Relatives

 Lantanas belong to the verbena family.
-They grow much taller than the well-known annual verbena, but the small clusters of tubular flowers look similar, and they bloom as freely.
+They grow much taller than the well-known annual verbena, but the small clusters of tubular blooms on this flowering plant look similar, and they bloom as freely.
 Lantana flowers come in red, orange, yellow, white, pink or lavender.

-One variety with yellow blossoms turns orange as they age and creates striking bicolor effect.
+One variety with yellow flowers turns orange as they age and creates a striking bicolor effect.

 The woody, deciduous, perennial Lantana produces rather bushy growth which feels rough to the touch.
-As a whole the ornamental plant Lantana will produce a bank of pleasing deep green.
+As a whole ornamental Lantana plants will produce a bank of pleasing deep green.

-Garden centers begin stocking plants around May, planting outdoors depends on weather, since plants cannot handle frost.
+Garden centers begin stocking plants around May, planting outdoors depends on the weather since lantana plants cannot handle frost.

-The Lantana Plant Looks Great In Large Pots Or Tubs
+The Lantana Tree Looks Great In Large Pots Or Tubs

 The upright growing varieties, if allowed to grow can reach heights of 5 to 7 feet and look great growing in large tubs or pots.
-When grown as a “standard” the lantana tree makes for very attractive container subjects on a patio, terrace or a front entry.
+When grown as a “tree form standard” the lantana tree makes for very attractive container subjects on a patio, terrace or a front entry.

 If you have room in a greenhouse or sun room to over winter them, growing lantana in a decorative tub or large pot is the way to go.